WomenWhoCodeNYC/Algorithms/challenges/tribonacci/tribonacci.md

 [0,0,1,1,2,4,7,13,24,...]
 ```

-Write a function that takes as it's argument a signature and an "N" and return the
+Write a function that takes as its argument a signature and an "N" and return the
 first n elements (including the signature)